eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/foodbank.md

 When not in the midst of a global pandemic, we would normally offer a cup of tea or coffee and some companionship for the people who visit us.
 Unfortunately, the coronavirus has meant we've had to temporarily [halt serving any food or drink](../../posts-output/2020-03-21-foodbank-changes/).
 We hope to start that again soon.

-We're always looking for donations to help support this work.
+We are always grateful to receive donations of any non-perishable items to help support this work.
 At the moment, we're most in need of the following:

- * Long-life milk.
- * Tinned meat or fish.
+ * Tinned meat – this can be curries, stews, meatballs, ham and corned beef
- * Tinned soup
+ * Tinned Fruit
- * Pasta sauces
+ * Tinned Vegetables
- * Toiletries, such as toilet roll, toothpaste, soap, shampoo
- * Men's shaving supplies, such as disposable razors and shaving cream
+ * Long life milk
- * Rice
+ * Powdered mash potato
- * Juice or squash
- * Canned fruits and vegetables.
- * Instant coffee
  * Cooking oil
- * Cereals such as corn flakes or oat porridge
- * Nappies (size 5 and above).
+ * Shampoo
+ * Deodorant